18:21 Then Peter came and said to him, “Lord, if another member of the church sins against me, how often should I forgive? As many as seven times?”

 But no matter how much a talent was worth, exactly, the amount is huge.
 One source imagines that a talent, as a measure of weight, was 130 pounds of silver.
 That would mean that the slave owed the king 1,300,000 pounds of silver.
 At the current price of silver, that would add up to something like $379,158,000.
 That debt is large, strikingly enormous.

 It is a good practice when interpreting parables to follow the oddities.
 The oddities tend to lead to the heart of the story.

 So the question is: how in the world did a slave (who does not own even his own body) come to owe such an astronomical amount to the king?

 Not on his own.
 No matter what the real answer is supposed to be, the slave would not have been able to fail on such a level had the king not enabled him to do it.

 Maybe the king put him in charge of the royal investment fund and imposed a contract under which the slave would receive a percentage of the gains and (oh, by the way) bear the losses, but “In an economy as strong as this one, what could go wrong?”
 Maybe the king did this in, perhaps, late 2007.
 And then came September 29, 2008.

 Or maybe the slave heard the king and his over-privileged buddies telling lies about their success in the stock market.
 The king (who was successful, tremendously successful, and really very rich) gave the slave a hot investment tip, and lent him the money (“Can’t miss!
 What could go wrong?”) for the investment.
 Of course the slave did not have a daddy with money to bail him out of financial failure.
-And thus the slave owes the king over $2 billion.
+And thus the slave owes the king almost $400 million.